The meeting you keep having

 Chartbeat data from March 2026 shows that publishers with 1,000 to 10,000 daily pageviews lost 60% of search referral traffic over two years.
 Medium publishers lost 47%.
 Large publishers lost 22%.
 Google Search page views to publishers fell 34% between December 2024 and December 2025 (Chartbeat / Press Gazette).

 Most B2B companies and mid-market brands fall into the small-to-medium publisher category.
-Your blog, your resource center, your product comparison pages — they compete for the same informational queries that AI Overviews absorb most aggressively.
+Your blog, your resource center, your product comparison pages — they compete for the same informational queries that AI answers absorb most aggressively.
+When you present this data to stakeholders, make sure they see where their company sits on the size spectrum.
+The smaller you are, the larger the impact.

-The aggregate masks the impact on mid-size sites
+The aggregate number hides the pain for mid-size sites

 U.S. organic search traffic overall was down 2.5% year over year as of January 2026.
 That sounds manageable.
 But the aggregate is misleading: the top 10 sites grew about 1.6%, while sites ranked between the top 100 and 10,000 experienced the sharpest declines.
 The pain is concentrated exactly where most businesses operate.